jaredrhine/gomertime/README.md

    - ...so we'll recreate an ECS architecture from first principles, rather than using an existing ECS library.
    - ...so we'll genericize the implementation to support two or more simulations within this one codebase.
    - ...so we'll not start with an "archetype"-based ECS architecture, which is commonly done as a performance optimization to group entities for faster lookup.
-4. Don't get lost in the details
-   - Just get an end-to-end simulation running.
-Don't be afraid to take shortcuts around hard problems that real games need to solve.
-   - Focus on text-only interfaces.
-5. I want to support multiple-client and persistent server scenarios.
+4. I want to support multiple-client and persistent server scenarios.
    - ...so we'll move towards client/server architecture early
      - ...and use JSON and WebSockets to learn HTTP-oriented go development, even though those probably aren't the right choices for a high-performance game framework.
+**5. Don't get lost in the details
+   - ...so we'll minimize following of ECS literature.
+   - ...so won't be afraid to take shortcuts around hard problems that real games need to solve.
+   - ...so I'll minimize testing because the code structure is likely to change repeatedly due to my unfamilarity with the problem space.
+   - ...so the UIs will start as text-only.
+   - ...so we'll fail fast (let errors happen) and minimize focus on correctness and robustness.

 ## Sketch architecture